Coalfire – ‘A Uniquely Queenstown Dining Experience’

 Wai Dining Group, which has owned and operated restaurants in Queenstown since 2001, is behind this latest ‘flavour by fire’ venture.
 Also part of the group are Bella Cucina, Finz Seafood & Grill and Public Kitchen & Bar, whose owners are Martin and Megan James, Alex Boyes and Jan Rae.

-The latest menu launching in Autumn 2017 sees Coalfire further supporting local farmers by showcasing prime local produce from around their Southern backyard.
-Favourites include meaty St Louis cut pork ribs, Brisket smoked over fire for 14 hours, pork belly with maple glaze, tender melt in your mouth Cardrona lamb shoulder, a Classic beef Wellington cooked to perfection and a hefty selection of steaks seared over flame and accompanied by your sauce of choice.
+The latest menu launching in Summer 2017 sees Coalfire further supporting local farmers by showcasing prime local produce from around their Southern backyard.
+Favourites include meaty St Louis cut pork ribs, Brisket smoked over fire for 14 hours, pork belly with spiced plum puree, tender melt in your mouth Cardrona lamb shoulder, an impressive Pit Master Platter designed to share or to satisfy a hearty appetite and a hefty selection of steaks seared over flame and accompanied by your sauce of choice.
 Coalfire is all about meat as meat is meant to be but it is not all doom and gloom for seafood and vegetable lovers.
-Coalfire backs up its meat offerings with a robust selection of seafood and salads including Tempura soft shell crab, a smoky delicious seafood chowder, cold smoked Stewart Island Salmon, South Coast Sole, Yellow fin Tuna, goats cheese and cumin pastry and a full supporting act of hand cut chips, smoked potato mash, winter greens, mac and cheese and more.
+Coalfire backs up its meat offerings with a robust selection of seafood and salads including Tempura soft shell crab, a smoky delicious seafood chowder, cold smoked Stewart Island Salmon, South Coast Sole, Pan Seared Turbot, Courgette and Chickpea Croquettes and a full supporting act of hand cut chips, smoked potato mash, seasonal greens, mac and cheese and more.

 As well as offering food that is loaded with flavour and unashamedly good Coalfire also offers a damn fine selection of craft beers and local wines.
 Taking centre stage is Coalfire’s own ‘Pit Master’ Ale, brewed locally by Altitude Brewery, sitting on tap alongside four other craft beers from Altitude and Queenstown Brewers.
 Two restaurant bars – one upstairs and one down – also offer a choice of sublime cocktails and local Central Otago wines.